-- The increased pet damage (on command) makes the Orc one of the better Warlock races.
+- The increased pet damage (a measly 1%, on command) makes the Orc one of the better Warlock races.

-- The decreased stun duration is nice for PvP and might have some occasional PvE utility.
+- The decreased stun duration is nice for PvP and might have some rare PvE utility.

 - Undead– What’s better for Affliction then being already dead?